NucleusPowered/Terrafirma/README.md

 version=1
 ```

+Available block IDs can be discovered using the `/genblocksfile` command, which will print the block IDs to a file in the Terrafirma
+config directory (requiring the `terrafirma.dumpblocks` permission).

 The server then needs to be restarted, which will then allow you to create a world with the name "testworld" using the following Nucleus
 command (other world management plugins will vary)